Showing posts with label flora. Show all posts

 May 10, 2024

-SOUTH AMERICAN UNBRAZILIAN ANGIOSPERMS: SYNDROMES
+SOUTH AMERICAN UNBRAZILIAN ANGIOSPERMS: ODDS

 In this post, we will discuss the mold/ecological syndromes of angiosperms in South America, exclusively focusing on forms absent in Brazil, along with a note on the most diverse morphologically genera on the continent.